openvinotoolkit/model_server/extras/ams_wrapper/README.md

 The image in Azure Marketplance is built using the make target:

-`make docker_build_ams_clearlinux` – clearlinux base image with Opensource version of OpenVINO
+`make docker_build_ams_clearlinux` – clearlinux base image with Opensource version of OpenVINO™

 It is also possible to build the image on centos base using the command below.
-It requires the OpenVINO toolkit binary package url which can be received after user [registration](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/choose-download/linux.html)
+It requires the OpenVINO™ toolkit binary package url which can be received after user [registration](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/choose-download/linux.html)

 `make docker_build_ams DLDT_PACKAGE_URL= <url to binary OV package>` - centos base image with a binary OV package